Welcome to today's edition of the Rush 24-7 podcast.

 You might make enemies.

-Nobody inside the beltway wants any enemies.
+Nobody inside the Beltway wants any enemies.

-Here's a further illustration before I go back to this great illustration of how conservatives inside the beltway are illustrating the this out of touch theory of mine.
+Have you happened to notice, here's a further illustration before I go back to this great illustration of how conservatives inside the Beltway are illustrating this out-of-touch theory of mine.

 Have you seen, I have, I frankly, I think I can't be surprised anymore.